virtualritz/nsi/README.md

 Before you start it is suggested that you [download a 3Delight package](https://www.3delight.com/download) for your platform & install it (supported: Linux, macOS, Windows).
-This will set the `DELIGHT` environment variable that the build script is looking for to find headers and the library to load/link against.
+This will allow you to create pretty pictures with the examples straight away.

-It will also install 3Delight Display which you can render to, progressively, as an alternative to writing images to disk.
+It will also install 3Delight Display which you can render to as an alternative to writing images to disk.
 When working with this crate this is quite handy.

 You can skip this step and build with the `download_3delight` feature.
 However, this will download an older version of 3Delight so this is